Listen to Audio Version:

 -

-Legal and Contractual Documents: Translating legal documents, including patents, contracts, licensing agreements, and intellectual property documents, are crucial for protecting the manufacturer and the device's intellectual property rights.
+Legal and Contractual Documents: Translating legal documents, including patents, contracts, licensing agreements, and intellectual property documents, is crucial for protecting the manufacturer and the device's intellectual property rights.

 All activities carried out by manufacturers in cooperation with other economic operators to institute and maintain a systematic procedure to proactively collect and review experience gained from devices they place on the market, make available on the market, or put into service for the purpose of identifying any need to immediately apply any necessary corrective or preventive actions.

-Medical device manufacturers can only benefit from the ongoing monitoring of a product’s performance; proactively eliciting feedback places the burden explicitly upon the manufacturer.
-In this light, Medtronics’ claim that they’ve confirmed contact with every participant via snail mail is, charitably speaking, disingenuous, for ours is now a social world with modes of communication so varied we are rarely startled by the possibilities.
+Medical device manufacturers can only benefit from continuously monitoring a product’s performance; proactively eliciting feedback explicitly places the burden upon the manufacturer.
+In this light, Medtronics’ claim that they’ve confirmed contact with every participant via snail mail is, charitably speaking, disingenuous.
+Ours is now a social world with varied modes of communication, and we are rarely startled by the possibilities.

 Rapport International specializes in multilingual communications, providing language translation and interpretation services that are accurate and culturally appropriate.
 We use the right voice and the correct terminology to avoid liability, customize services to your needs, and deliver on time and within your budget.
 With our 100% satisfaction guarantee, you can trust that it’s done right.
 Contact us today if you would like more information or to get a free quote.